Tuesday , November 26 2024

 Read More »

-Money supply growth fell again in January, falling even further into negative territory after turning negative in November 2022 for the first time in twenty-eight years.
-January's drop continues a steep downward trend from the unprecedented highs experienced during much of the past two years.
-Since April 2021, money supply growth has slowed quickly, and since November, we've been seeing the money supply contract for the first time since the 1990s.
+Money supply growth fell again in March, plummeting further into negative territory after turning negative in November 2022 for the first time in twenty-eight years.
+March's drop continues a steep downward trend from the unprecedented highs experienced during much of the past two years.
+Since April 2021, money supply growth has slowed quickly, and since November, we've been seeing the money supply repeatedly contract for five months in a row.
 The last time the...

 Read More »